 First, you sign up with an affiliate marketing program like Amazon Associates or another program in your niche.

 Then, add your unique affiliate link in your blog posts and emails.
-When your readers make a purchase from your link, you’ll earn a commission.
+When your readers purchase your link, you’ll earn a commission.

 3. Partnering with brands

 First, you create a media kit.
-Then, you reach out to brands in your niche to see if they are interested in partnering with you.
+Then, you reach out to brands in your niche to see if they can partner with you.
 A partnership can include a blog post, a YouTube video, or a series of Instagram posts and Stories.